• Skip to main content

 The confusing piece – and what dragged down the portfolio’s performance – is the short-term bonds.
 Just like with his Coward’s Portfolio, Bernstein seems to forget that more volatile assets make better diversifiers.
 When the portfolio is not bond-heavy (here bonds only get 25%), it doesn’t make much sense to use short-term bonds.
 We want the greater volatility of longer-duration bonds because it is better able to counteract the downward movement of the 75% stocks.

-This is where I’ve always fundamentally disagreed with Bernstein.
-He argues for portfolio efficiency and diversification but then seems to stop when it comes to the fixed income allocation.
-He subscribes to that unfortunately-widespread mental accounting idea of “taking risk on the equities side,” meaning he views the short term bonds myopically as a safe haven for cash, which they are.
-But this is like covering one eye during a stock market crash, looking at the short-term bonds, and saying “well at least that piece didn’t lose money,” which is demonstrably irrational.
+But this is like covering one eye during a stock market crash, looking at the short-term bonds, and saying “well at least that piece didn't lose money,” which is demonstrably irrational.
 One should always attempt to optimize the portfolio as a whole, not each asset in isolation.
-The ironic thing is that Bernstein should know this better than anyone, as he’s written several books on asset allocation.
+The ironic thing is that Bernstein should know this better than anyone, as he's written several books on asset allocation.

 Moreover, bond duration should be matched to the investor’s time horizon.
 The investor using the No Brainer Portfolio clearly doesn’t have a 1-2 year horizon, because it’s still 75% stocks.

-In the interest of full disclosure, I really enjoy Bernstein’s writing style and I’ve gotten great entertainment from his books, but I fundamentally disagree with him on several other points as well.
+In the interest of full disclosure, I really enjoy Bernstein's writing style and I've gotten great entertainment from his books, but I fundamentally disagree with him on several other points as well.
 One, he has a weird aversion to ETFs and prefers mutual funds.
-I assume he just likes to stick with familiarity since he’s older, because his reasons cited for this irrational preference hinge on commissions and spreads, which are immaterial concerns in my opinion, particularly with highly liquid funds that we’d be using here anyway.
-Secondly, he advocates for dollar cost averaging and says it “boosts long-term returns.”
-We know this is demonstrably untrue over the long term.
-Similarly, he suggests market timing to buy more stocks during downturns.
-This is easier said than done, but more importantly, it requires holding cash as “dry powder” on the sidelines, which we also know is suboptimal on average.
-In fairness, the robust research on these last points came after most of Bernstein’s writings.
+I assume he just likes to stick with familiarity since he's older, because his reasons cited for this irrational preference hinge on commissions and spreads, which are immaterial concerns in my opinion, particularly with highly liquid funds that we'd be using here anyway.

 So anyway, back to the bonds.
 Here’s how things would have worked out using long term treasury bonds, denoted by “LTT” in the name:

-no brainer portfolio long bonds
+no brainer portfolio long term bonds

 Source: PortfolioVisualizer.com